jross365/Invoke-7Zip/.github/README.md

 If specified, the function will return *$true* if compression is successful, or *$false* if any problem is encountered.

 ### -Zip Parameters
-These parameters apply to the *-Zip* parameterset.
+These parameters apply to the *-Zip* parameter set.

 #### **-ZipMethod**
 Specifies the ZIP file compression method.